mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/wait-for-timer.md

 ### 3.1 Workflow Incompatibility

-When a **Wait for timer** activity is added to a workflow instance before an activity that is currently in progress, the workflow instance will become incompatible.
+When a **Wait for timer** activity is added to a workflow instance before an activity that is currently in progress, the workflow instance will become incompatible after redeployment of the application.
 For more information, see [Workflow Versioning and Conflict Mitigation](/refguide/workflow-versioning).

-If a timer already started but gets removed before its set duration or date and time, the already scheduled task by the timer remains until the set duration or date and time is reached.
-When the set duration or date and time is reached, the already scheduled task will still trigger the execution of the timer but the workflow instance will not continue due to the incompatible state.
-A warning log is provided in this case.
+When a **Wait for timer** activity is removed from the workflow definition and the application is redeployed, on initiation of the application, it validates if there are any running timers (that is, active timers that are initiated but have not reached their defined date and time).
+In this case, the workflow becomes incompatible and a warning log is created.
+For information on how to resolve a conflict when an activity is removed, see [Workflow Versioning and Conflict Mitigation](/refguide/workflow-versioning).

 ### 3.2 Specific Workflow State Cases